dbosak01/libr/README.md

 Note that the **libr** package is intended to be used with small and medium-sized data sets.
 It is not recommended for big data, as big data requires very careful control over which data is or is not loaded into memory.
+The **libr** package, on the other hand, tends to load all data into memory indiscriminately.

 ## Example
 The following example will illustrate some basic functionality of the